salemileandro/salemileandro.github.io/_posts/2025-02-02-bayesian-machine-learning-a-deep-but-friendly-introduction.md

-Now, let's be real: Bayesian ML isn't always the answer.
+Now, let's be real: **Bayesian ML isn't always the answer**.
 It's often computationally expensive, and since it's not as mainstream as classical ML, there are fewer ready-made examples and tutorials available.
 In many cases, classical ML is the more practical choice, and there are still ways to estimate confidence intervals without going fully Bayesian.

-At the end of the day, there's no "one-size-fits-all" approach in ML.
+At the end of the day, **there's no "one-size-fits-all" approach in ML**.
 The best method depends on your specific problem, your data, and your constraints.
 The important thing is that now, hopefully thanks to this blog post, you have a deeper understanding of Bayesian ML, and you can make a more informed decision on when (or when not) to use it.